katjakk/datasciencecoursera/README.md

 > list.files()
 [1] "UCI HAR Dataset"     "cleaned.csv"         "rownames.csv"        "run_analysis.R"
 ```
-It is important that "run_analysis.R" is able to read "UCI HAR Dataset" directory in the current working directory.
+It is important to run "run_analysis.R" in the current working directory to be able to read "UCI HAR Dataset".

 Run script with:
 ```